liontoolkit/liontoolkit/docs/install.rst

   Then, if you want to start LIONtoolkit from within the container, you can just enter *liontoolkit*.
   Finally, if you want to exit the interactive mode leaving the container in detached mode (without stopping it), you should type *Ctrl+p+q*.

+For more information on Docker and its commands and options, look at the `Docker Documentation <https://docs.docker.com/>`_

 Install from PyPI with *pip*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^